Creating City Portraits

 0 0

-Kathryn Alexander, MA almost 2 years ago
+Kathryn Alexander, MA over 2 years ago

 I'm just beginning exposing my city (Spokane, WA) to this.
 Is anyone else in Washington who would like to help?